 UPDATED FEBRUARY 2023 :: In this Quick Pork Tenderloin Pozole Verde recipe lie what I’m pretty sure are all the secrets to killing the weeknight dinner game.
 Firstly, it’s incredibly fast to make.
 It takes just a handful of simple ingredients, really.
 It’s so incredibly flavorful that it almost seems like more went on behind the scenes than was actually the case.
 WE LOVE THIS.
+That is sort of a hallmark of My Kitchen Little recipes: when the final dish is greater than the sum of its parts.
+This quick pork tenderloin posole verde beautifully exemplifies that concept, and then some.

-Quick Pork Tenderloin Posole' Verde
+Pork Tenderloin Pozole

 What you’ll need to make this Pork Tenderloin Pozole

-This is a simple, stripped down stew.
+This Pork Tenderloin Pozole is a simple, stripped down stew.
 It’s built on humble yet hugely flavorful things that all sing together so beautifully in what has got to be of my my all-time favorite bowls of soup/stew.
 The trick with this recipe is definitely the salsa verde.
 It lends a ton of flavor and brightness to the dish, saving us some work (a true MKL minimalist cooking hack).

 Just be aware of the salt content in your stew as you’re making it.
 Any store-bought salsa verde is going to be pretty salty.
 So, it can probably season the whole stew on its own, without having to add any additional salt.
 A low-sodium chicken stock will also help you control the saltiness here.